jasper-software/xv/README.md

 Many changes/improvements have been made on top of the original code.
 Some of these changes/improvements include (but are not limited to):

-  - merging numerous patches from the Fedora Linux RPM for the XV software on RPM Fusion;
+  - merged numerous patches from the Fedora Linux RPM for the XV software on RPM Fusion;

+  - merged several patches for the XV software from OpenBSD;

-  - adding support for CMake-based builds; and
+  - added support for CMake-based builds;

-  - adding a continuous integration (CI) workflow based on GitHub Actions, which builds xv using a combination of platforms/compilers (e.g., GCC/Clang on Ubuntu/MacOS).
+  - added a continuous integration (CI) workflow based on GitHub Actions, which builds XV using a combination of platforms/compilers (e.g., GCC/Clang on Ubuntu/MacOS); and

+  - added a GitHub Actions workflow for automatically generating software release tarballs.

 Acknowledgments
 ===============